aptech/docs/docs/CR-lnpdft.rst

     :returns: z (*NxK matrix*), log-probabilities.

 Remarks
 -------

 This does not compute the log of the joint Student's t pdf.
 Instead, the scalar Normal density function is computed element-by-element.

-For multivariate probabilities with covariance matrix see lnpdfmvt.
+For multivariate probabilities with covariance matrix see :func:`lnpdfmvt`.

 .. seealso:: Functions :func:`lnpdfmvt`